YashRE42/zulip/docs/contributing/gsoc-ideas.md

 Your application should include the following:

-- Details on any experience you have related to the technologies that Zulip has, or related to our product approach.
+- Details on any experience you have related to the technologies used by Zulip, or related to our product approach.
-- Links to materials to help us evaluate your level of experience and how you work, such as personal projects of yours, including any existing open source or open culture contributions you've made and any bug reports you've submitted to open source projects.
+- Links to materials which help us evaluate your level of experience and how you work, such as personal projects of yours, including any existing open source or open culture contributions you've made and any bug reports you've submitted to open source projects.